 Healthcare Provider Update: Healthcare Provider for NOV The healthcare provider for NOV Inc. (formerly known as National Oilwell Varco) is typically determined by their employee health insurance plans, which can include various major insurance carriers.
 These providers may vary depending on the location and specific plans offered through NOV's benefits packages.
 Common offerings may include large insurers such as UnitedHealthcare, Aetna, or Blue Cross Blue Shield, among others.
 Healthcare Cost Increases in 2026 As the healthcare landscape evolves, significant premium hikes for Affordable Care Act (ACA) marketplace plans are anticipated in 2026, with some states projecting increases exceeding 60%.
 The primary drivers of these surges include rising medical costs, the potential expiration of enhanced federal premium subsidies, and substantial rate increases from major insurers.
 The Kaiser Family Foundation warns that without congressional intervention, approximately 22 million enrollees could experience a staggering rise in out-of-pocket costs, with a potential increase of over 75% in their premiums.
 This combination of factors signals a challenging financial environment for healthcare consumers as they navigate impending cost fluctuations.
 Click here to learn more

-In 2024, NOV employees planning or preparing to depart from the traditional Defined Benefit (DB) pension systems are facing significantly lower lump sum distributions than initially anticipated.
+Many NOV employees planning or departing from traditional Defined Benefit (DB) pension systems have faced lower lump sum distributions in recent years, driven by fluctuations in cash interest rates.
 The notable fluctuations in cash interest rates throughout the year have negatively impacted these values, marking a significant departure from earlier forecasts.

 Throughout 2023, studies on statutory interest rates highlighted this trend, beginning with an April publication that detailed the potential effects on lump sums in the event of rising interest rates.
 A second update in November 2023 further adjusted these forecasts, confirming that the initial estimates were overly optimistic.
 By the end of September 2023, the segment rates used for these calculations had seen one of the largest 12-month increases on record, strongly influenced by the Federal Reserve's rate hikes aimed at curbing historically high inflation.